CalyxOS/calyxos.org/pages/_posts/2023-04-12-april-update-security-express.md

 date: 2023-04-12
 ---

-CalyxOS 4.8.0 (and 4.8.1) - April 2023 Security update is now in testing for Pixels, Fairphone 4, and SHIFT6mq
+CalyxOS 4.8.0 (and 4.8.1) - April 2023 Security update is now available for Pixels, Fairphone 4, and SHIFT6mq

+Released to stable on Friday, 14 April.

-This update is initially rolling out in our new Security Express update channel, which can be summarized in four words: Fastest updates, possible breakage.
+This update initially rolled out in our new Security Express update channel, which can be summarized in four words: Fastest updates, possible breakage.

 ### Introducing Security Express
 The Security Express channel allows us to achieve two major goals: